JujuAdams/SparkleStore/docs/1.3/README.md

 `switch_save_data_commit()` is called automatically for each file that is saved successfully.
 File save and load rate limits are automatically enforced by SparkleStore.
 You can adjust the rate limiting by editing `SPARKLE_MAX_SAVE_FREQUENCY` and `SPARKLE_MAX_LOAD_FREQUENCY`.

-**N.B.** Files are saved and loaded for the user that opened the game (which is GameMaker's default behaviour).
+?> Files are saved and loaded for the user that opened the game (which is GameMaker's default behaviour).
 You will most likely want to use the `Required` option in the `Console account selection at startup` section of your game's .nmeta file.
 If you would like to save and load files for another user, you will need to call the mount and unmount functions yourself.

-**N.B.** I do not have access to a Switch 2 for testing.
+?> I do not have access to a Switch 2 for testing.
 My understanding is that little in the API has changed.
 Please get in touch if adjustments need to be made for Switch 2.

 &nbsp;